Work + Life

-plus 3 exercises to help you ease into sharing more of yourself in professional situations
+plus 3 exercises to help you ease into sharing more of yourself with your professional network

 I know how you feel, so I’m going to tell you something that I had to tell myself after a lot of fretting over my choice of slacks and deodorant and beverage receptacles: